brunzefb/ubuntu-20-devops-tools/README.md

 git cob | Equivalent to git checkout -b.

 ## Git with ssh
 The script will create a ~/.ssh/id_rsa (private key) and ~/.ssh/id_rsa.pub (public key).
 The .zshrc will start an ssh agent and load the key, but for things to work you must upload your public key to Github or git provider.
-More info about github and ssh can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
+More info about github and ssh can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+To use your own key, just edit the ~/.ssh/id_rsa file, and replace it with your own personal private key content.

 ## Opening a ZSH shell by default in vscode.
 VSCode will open a bash shell by default.
 You can either type zsh to get the zshell one.